nuxt-community/auth-module/docs/options.md

 * Default: `true`

-If enabled, user will redirect back to the original guarded route instead of `redirects.home`.
+If enabled, user will redirect back to the original guarded route instead of `redirect.home`.

 ### `namespace`